NREL/HPC/languages/python/openai_rllib/simple-example/README.md

 The results are exported in an `slurm-<job_id>.out` file.
 This file can be accesssed:
  * During training (`tail -f slurm-<job_id>.out`)
  * Open it using a standard text editor (e.g. `nano`) after training is finished.

+An example of a `slurm-<job_id>.out` file is also included in the repo for reference.